Plants as sound absorbers – Natural soundproofing for better acoustics

 Plants as sound absorbers

-Plants provide a sustainable, aesthetic, and effective solution for improving acoustics and reducing noise levels in various settings.
+Plants are a sustainable, aesthetic, and effective solution for improving acoustics and reducing noise levels in various environments.
 The most effective measures include:

 - Choosing plants with large leaves and dense branches for maximum sound absorption.

-- Strategically positioning plants near walls, windows, and corners to dampen sound reflections.
+- Placing plants strategically near walls, windows, and corners to dampen sound reflections.

 - Using plants in groups or as room dividers to create natural sound barriers.

-- Combining plants with other sound-absorbing materials for balanced acoustics.
+- Combining plants with other sound-absorbing materials for well-balanced acoustics.